arongka/django-online-polls/README.md

 12. update models to help with using the free API by django
 13. learn to use the api using the interactive python shell
 14. set the admin up ($py manage.py createsuperuser) and register the models to admin.py
+15. create view functions, add html templates for them and configure their urls